clux/modul8/docs/api.md

       .compile('./out.js');

- You can add any number of domains to be scanned, but the first domain `add()`ed must be the location of the entry point ('app.js').
+You can add any number of domains to be scanned, but the first domain added must be the location of the entry point; 'app.js'.
- Files on these domains can be `require()`d specifically with `require('domain::filename')`.
+Files on these domains can be required specifically with `require('domain::name')`.
 Both the domain and file extension can be omitted if there are no conflicts (if there are, the main domain will be scanned first).

 The following are equivalent from the file: 'helper.js' on the 'shared' domain.

-    1. require('shared::validation.js') //3. => can remove extension
+    require('shared::validation.js') //extension not necessary
-    2. require('./helpers.js') //relative require searches only this domain
-    3. require('./helpers') //.js extension always gets searched before .coffee
+    require('./helpers.js') //relative require searches only this domain require('./helpers') //.js extension always gets searched before .coffee

 Additionally, `require('helpers')` will resolve to the same file if there are no helpers.js in the root of any other domains.
- More information on `require` is available in Readme.md
+More information on `require` is available in [this section](require.html)

-### API Chaining
+### API Chaining Note

- As indicated by the previous example, the modul8 API is controlled by chaining methods together.
+As indicated by the first example, the modul8 API is controlled by chaining methods together.
 While most chaining APIs can be read linearly, we apply extra indentation when we break into an - under the cover - subclass (e.g. at the `.data()` above).
 If only one method is chained on a subclass, we sometimes write it on the same line.

 While actually applying this extra indentation obviously won't change anything programmatically, we feel it makes reading it more semantic.
 We recommend sticking to this notation as subclass methods from different subclasses often have identical names.
- Regardless, the API will warn you if you try to apply non-subclass methods after having broken out from them, so you should not be able to do anything wrong.
+Regardless, the API will warn you if you try to apply non-subclass methods after having broken out from them.

 ### Adding Libraries

- Not every JavaScript library is CommonJS compatible, and you also just want to keep exporting jQuery to window since it is so heavily intwined with your application code. modul8 makes this easy by simply concatenating in the libraries you need first - in the order you specify.
+Not every JavaScript library is CommonJS compatible, and you also might just want to keep exporting jQuery to window since it is so heavily intwined with your application code. modul8 makes this easy by simply concatenating in the libraries you need first - in the order you specify.

     modul8('app.js')
       .domains().add('app', dir+'/app/client/')